qwx9/notes/net/algorithms/text/exact.index.md

 	…
 	r

-	We know that W differ at k+1,
+	We know that P differ at k+1,
-	but M and M´ differ at index 1, therefore W and M´ will differ at index 1.
+	but M and M´ differ at index 1, therefore P and M´ will differ at index 1.

 	Since M > M´ in alphabetical order, we know that the mismatched character is also bigger in M´.

-	Therefore, W < M´, again without comparing anything besides k and lcp(M,M´).
+	Therefore, P < M´, again without comparing anything besides k and lcp(M,M´).

-Thus, having W > M,
+Thus, having P > M,
 if lcp(M,M´) < k,
 M < M´
-and W < M´.
+and P < M´.

 The last case is k = lcp(M,M´).

 		        k = 4
 		        ↓
-	W	a a b c b
+	P	a a b c b

 	l
 	…